 The following will install and configure the pgo client on all systems.
-For the purpose of these instructions it's assumed that the Crunchy PostgreSQL Operator is already deployed.
+For the purpose of these instructions it's assumed that PGO: the Postgres Operator from Crunchy Data is already deployed.

 - For Kubernetes deployments: kubectl configured to communicate with Kubernetes - For OpenShift deployments: oc configured to communicate with OpenShift